 The Episcopal Church recognized these efforts by designating Trinity as a Jubilee Ministry Center in January 2015.
 There are more than 600 centers across the U.S. that empower the poor and oppressed in their local communities by providing direct services and advocating for human rights.

 Trinity Soup Kitchen was established in November 1995 as a service to those in need of a nutritious, hot meal.
-Through the efforts of congregants and community volunteers, the Soup Kitchen serves meals each Friday from 10:30 a.m. until noon.
+With the help of congregants and community volunteers, the Soup Kitchen serves meals each Friday from 10:30 a.m. until noon, except in August.
 Workers prepare and serve the meals on a rotating schedule.

 Donations from congregants, community members and local organizations cover the cost of the Soup Kitchen.
 If you wish to help, leave a check in the collection plate at services or mail it to the church office.
 Additional volunteers are always welcome.

-The Trinity Food Pantry began as a seasonal outreach, providing holiday meals to the hungry at Thanksgiving and Christmas, and was then expanded to serve the community weekly.
-Food is distributed on Thursdays, starting at 10 a.m.
+The Trinity Food Pantry began as a seasonal outreach, providing holiday meals to the hungry at Thanksgiving and Christmas, and was expanded in order to serve the community weekly.
+Food is distributed on the first Saturday of each month and on Thursdays the rest of the month, starting at 10 a.m.